afborchert/astl-c/README.md

 ```

 Cascading contextual tree expressions match if the
-first tree expression is embedded in a subnode matching
+first tree expression is embedded within a subnode matching
 the next tree expression and if the latter subnode is
-embedded in the next tree expression.
+embedded within the next tree expression.

 Syntax trees consist of regular operator nodes with optional
 subnodes or tokens.
-Tokens are always embedded in
+Tokens are always embedded within
-special subnodes which have no other role to make
+special subnodes which have no other role than to make
 matching easier.
 In C, all identifiers are
 embedded in subnodes of type _identifier_.
 Similarly,
 integer constants are embedded in subnodes of type